yogyogi/ASP.NET-Core-CMS/README.md

 I have build this CMS using the following:

-1. ASP.NET Core 2.0
+1. ASP.NET Core 5.0
 2. C#
 3. Bootstrap 4
 4. SQL Server
-5. Identity Management
+5. ASP.NET Core Identity
-6. Entity Framework Core
+6. Entity Framework Core 5.0

 ## Installation

-Download the CMS files in your system and click the .sln file to open it with Visual Studio 2017 or newer version.
+Download the CMS files in your system and click the .sln file to open it with Visual Studio 2019 or newer version.

 I have also created a [Youtube video for the installation of this CMS](https://www.youtube.com/watch?v=_NESt5nQGI4), you will find it very useful.